Security & reliability

 Our own AI, that trains on nothing

-To make your files findable, Spaces does a little quiet work on each one — lifting the key facts from a document, a date, an invoice number, who it is from, much as a receipts app reads the total off a receipt, and describing what is in a photo so that months later you can search for it by what you actually saw.
+To make your files findable, Spaces does a little quiet work on each one — lifting the key facts from a document, a date, an invoice number, who it is from, much as a receipts app reads the total off a receipt, and describing what is in a photo so that months later you can search for it by what you saw.
 That work is done by our own AI — and we mean that more literally than most.
-When a product says “our AI”, it usually means one of the big names in a thin shell, your files quietly forwarded off to be read by someone else’s machine.
-Ours is an actual open model, one we host and run ourselves.
+When a product says “our AI”, it usually means one of the big names in a thin shell, your files forwarded off to be read by someone else’s machine.
+Ours is an open model, one we host and run ourselves.
 Your work never trains a model, ours or anyone else’s; it is not mined, not profiled, and not sold.
 It is looked at to be useful to you, the once, and then forgotten.

 Encrypted, coming and going